eslint/eslint/docs/src/integrate/integration-tutorial.md

 * **Learning platforms**: If you are developing a learning platform or coding tutorial, integrating ESLint can provide real-time feedback to users as they learn JavaScript, helping them improve their coding skills and learn best practices.

-* **Developer tool integration**: If you're creating a plugin for a developer tool, such as a bundler or testing framework, you may want to integrate ESLint to provide linting capabilities.
+* **Developer tool integration**: If you're creating or extending a developer tool, such as a bundler or testing framework, you may want to integrate ESLint to provide linting capabilities.
 You can integrate ESLint directly into the tool or as a plugin.

 ## What You'll Build